Cyber-Dust/learning-notes/read5.md

 PNG
 - lossless image for deflate compression.
-- supports trasnparency
+- supports transparency
 - use for logos

 GIF
 - lossless image format that uses LZW compression algorithm.
-- supports trasnparency
+- supports transparency
 - use for animations

 [<==ReturnToHome](README.md)